C API Reference

 Section titled “ts_pack_cache_dir()”Return the effective cache directory path.

-This is either the custom path set via configure / init or the
+either the custom BASE directory set via configure / init

 Errors:

-Returns an error if the system cache directory cannot be determined.
+Returns an error if no cache directory can be resolved: version is somehow

 Signature: